sd6387400-lang/sd6387400-lang.github.io/Get-Started/Flashing Custom ROMs On Mi439/Get Started/Introduction.md

          <heading size="4" align="center">Infinity X</heading><list type="numbers">
          <strong>Fully customisable with balance of Optimisation</strong><br>To be honest with you this ROM is generally laggy then CrDroid because of its customisations on this old device while still this is one of the best ROMs in terms of Balance of customisation and stability, it is one of the best ROMs in terms of stability but you can prefer it.
          <strong>Best is Class customisations</strong><br>Infinity X ROM is one of the best considered ROM in terms of optimised customisations It provides you one of the best in class customisations avalable which are sutable for optimised system.
-         <strong>Same question like CrDroid, Is it worth trying</strong>Yes, of course ones you installed your first ROM making Infinity X your second Custom rom is excellent because of how customksable it is and Level od power you can see in a custom ROM.
+         <strong>Same question like CrDroid, Is it worth trying</strong><br>Yes, of course ones you installed your first ROM making Infinity X your second Custom rom is excellent because of how customksable it is and Level od power you can see in a custom ROM.<br></list>
+         <heading size="6" align="Center">Credits</heading><list type="number">
           <strong>Overall credit</strong>       Infinity X team Obviously
          <strong>Image credit</strong>      Infinity X website</list><hr><align type="center"><strong>And Please Consider Checking Out Infinity X official website for more information.</strong><br>
          <btn href="https://projectinfinity-x.com/" icon="activity" type="dotted">InfinityX Website</btn></align>